diegoami/diego_bot/data/diego.md

  - Who made this chatbot?
  - I would like to have more information about your person.
  - Can I be your friend on facebook ?
+ - Does your author have a facebook ?
  - What is the best way to reach you ?
  - What is your email ?
  - How can I send you a message ?
  - How do I contact you ?
  - Do you use social media ?
  - May I have your telephone number or your Whatsapp?
+ - Tell me about yourself.
 ## intent:your_work
  - I am interested in your professional competences.
  - I have a job offer you could be interested in.